fspxnky/fspxnky.github.io/content/Legacy.md

 [+] IP: 10.10.10.4:445	Name: 10.10.10.4
 ```

-So the next thing I was to scan for any vuln script that I can use for the open ports:
+So the next thing I'll do is to scan for any vuln script that I can use for the open ports:

 ```
 nmap -Pn --script=vuln -p 139,445 -oN vuln.scan 10.10.10.4